MCCP Northcote Road

 Psychologist

 Sally is an empathetic and collaborative registered Psychologist with a passion for working with adolescents and young adults.
 Sally places great importance on creating a non-judgmental, respectful, and safe environment when working with people.
 Sally has worked with a range of issues including anxiety, panic attacks, depression, life transitions, stress, emotion regulation, self-esteem and confidence, relationship and attachment issues and anger management.
 She is LGBTQIA+ and neurodiversity aware and affirmative.
 Sally has worked in a number of settings including private and public youth mental health, schools, forensic and not for profit community settings.
-She has worked as a Psychologist in both Australia and Berlin, Germany.
+She has worked as a Psychologist in both Australia and Germany.
 Working internationally has given her the opportunity to work with people from many different cultural backgrounds.
 Sally uses a holistic and individually tailored approach to therapy.
 She draws from various evidence-based interventions including Acceptance and Commitment Therapy, Dialectical Behavioural Therapy, Cognitive Behavioural Therapy and Solutions Focused Therapy.

 Book Practitioner